-An advocate for the 15-minute city concept is Sorbonne University professor Carlos Moreno, who advises the mayor’s office.
+An advocate for the 15-minute city concept is Carlos Moreno, a Sorbonne University professor who advises the mayor’s office.
 At the time of the Paris launch, he said: “We need to reinvent the idea of urban proximity.
 We know it is better for people to work near to where they live, and if they can go shopping nearby and have the leisure and services they need around them, too, it allows them to have a more tranquil existence.”

 He added: “Work is more problematic because people’s jobs are often some way from their homes, but we must rethink this, too.
 Today, our approach to work is the same as it has been for the last 50 years.
 Is it always necessary to show up somewhere, to be physically present in front of the boss?
 It is possible to do things differently.”

-Marion Waller, adviser to the mayor of Paris, spoke at the 2021 ULI Virtual Conference.
+Marion Waller, adviser to the mayor of Paris, spoke at the 2021 ULI Europe Virtual Conference in February.
 Waller said that for the policy to work, Paris would need to become even more dense than it already is.
 “In Paris, we already have a high level of density and services, but we believe that we can go really further with this concept of the 15-minute city,” she said.

 “What we’re trying to do is to change our city at the level of every street and every public service.
 For example, in the street we look at every existing space.
 If you take just one parking lot, what could you do there?
 And, in fact, the possibilities that we have are huge,” Waller said.
 “If we transform half of outside parking spaces in Paris, on those spaces we can install spaces for children to play, plants and flowers, spaces for citizens to share, to develop projects as a neighborhood.”